Looking for a new pair of in-ear headphones to partner with your smartphone or tablet? This is the page for you.

 Those bundled buds will only last so long and this list proves you don't have to spend a fortune to get a serious jump in sound quality.
 Of course, if your budget allows you can spend more, which is something to consider if, say, you use a premium portable music player full of hi-res music.

 There's something for everyone on this list including budget and premium earphones, plus noise-cancelling and wireless headphones, too.
-Rest assured, all the in-ear headphones mentioned below deliver impressive audio for the money.
+Rest assured, we've tested all the in-ear headphones mentioned below and each pair delivers impressive audio for the money.
+And with Black Friday in full swing and Cyber Monday around the corner, it's a good time to be keeping an eye out for bargains.

 The SoundMagic E11C headphones are the latest addition to a range that represents one of the more surprising success stories of recent years.
 Founded in 2005, a relative flash in the pan compared to many audio companies, SoundMagic rose from obscurity to multiple-Award winners, most notably with its budget in-ear headphone range.